 Arts Education Programs

 Our Discover Success program invites 4,000 Pre-K-12 public school students each year to experience and engage with our shows via our student matinee series.
 It offers educators the opportunity to engage their students both at the theater and in the classroom through workshops, study guides, educator preview nights, and dedicated student matinees with facilitated post-show discussions.

 Staging Success is our in-school arts education residency that uses theater and the foundational blocks of the Atlantic Acting School technique to reinforce academic curriculum while strengthening important life skills like collaboration, respect, and self-confidence.

 Institutional Support Get in Touch

-We would like to thank the following generous organizations for their support of Atlantic’s arts education programs: the Theodore H. Barth Foundation, the Daniel L. Nir & Jill E. Braufman Family Foundation, ConEd, the Noël Coward Foundation, the William Randolph Hearst Foundation, The Malkin Fund, the Adolph and Ruth Schnurmacher Foundation, and the Still Point Fund.
+We would like to thank the following generous organizations for their support of Atlantic’s arts education programs: the Theodore H. Barth Foundation, ConEd, the Adolph and Ruth Schnurmacher Foundation, and the Still Point Fund.

-Staging Success is supported in part by the New York City Department of Cultural Affairs, New York State Council on the Arts, the Abrahamson Family Foundation, the Cornelia T. Bailey Foundation, the Steven and Alexandra Cohen Foundation, the Colgate-Palmolive Urban Education Fund, the Endeavor Foundation, Investors Foundation, the Linden Arts Fund for Children, the Michael Tuch Foundation, the Tiger Baron Foundation, and the West Harlem Development Corporation.
+Staging Success is supported by the Cornelia T. Bailey Foundation, the Barbara Bell Cumming Charitable Trust, the Linden Arts Fund for Children, the Metzger-Price Fund, the Michael Tuch Foundation, the Tiger Baron Foundation, and the West Harlem Development Corporation.